NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.ReliableProperty`1.md

 - name: Events
   members:
   - name: onDidRevert
-    definition: event OnDidRevertDelegate<T> onDidRevert
+    definition: event OnDidRevertDelegate onDidRevert
-    summary: Called when an anticipated change was refused by the server, and the value has been reverted to the last value that was received from the server.
+    summary: Called when an anticipated change was rejected by the server, and the value has been reverted to the last value that was received from the server.
 - name: Properties
   members:
   - name: value